What’s the difference between electrolysis and laser?

 How many treatments do I need?

-The number of treatments required will vary from person to person as each client will have a different density of hair growth (e.g. there may be 50 hairs or 500 hairs packed into a small area of skin tissue, whilst some clients will have less hair which is spaced out).
+The number of treatments required will vary from person to person as each client will have a different density of hair growth (e.g. there may be between 50 hairs and 500 hairs packed into a small area of skin tissue, whilst some clients will have less hair which is spaced out).
 This means that each treatment course will vary, and therefore no actual figure can be put on the number of treatments required, but you will quickly feel and see a difference giving you the confidence to continue with your treatment course.
 You will need to have regular appointments over a period of time (at least a year if not more) for most areas.
-Not all our hair is growing at the same time, and it can be quite a shock to find that those 3 or 4 hairs on your chin are actually 30 or more hairs ‘taking turns’ to grow!
-On top of this hair thickness, skin sensitivity and other factors affect how quickly each hair can be eliminated.
+Not all our hair is growing at the same time, and it can be quite a shock to find that those 3 or 4 hairs on your chin could actually be 30 or more hairs ‘taking turns’ to grow!
+On top of this hair thickness, skin sensitivity, dryness and other factors affect how quickly each hair can be eliminated.
 Appointment times can vary from as little as 10 minutes to as much as several hours, depending on how large an area needs to be treated.

 Is there a good time to start electrolysis treatment?